What Happens to Expired Makeup: The 2 Main Reasons Why You Should Throw Out Old Makeup

 Cosmetics don't last forever.
 Even unopened makeup will deteriorate over time, and the older they get:

-– The more likely they will expire and turn into a form that can be harmful to your skin or body
+• The more likely they will expire and turn into a form that can be icky to your skin or body

-– Lose their ability to moisturize or protect from cold/heat/sunlight, etc.
+• They will lose their ability to moisturize or protect from cold/heat/sunlight, etc...

-– The more bacteria they gather and/or grow.
-It’s not only gross, bacteria accelerates the breakdown process.
+• The more bacteria gathers and/or grows.
+It's not only gross, bacteria also accelerates the breakdown process.

 The older a cosmetic is, the harder it becomes for your skin to benefit from what the cosmetic was intended to do.
 This is for a variety of reasons: